 environments using NAT may be different compared to the logical address of the

-slave instance (the one that clients should use to connect to slaves).
+replica instance (the one that clients should use to connect to replicas).

-Similarly the slaves will be listed with the listening port configured
+Similarly the replicas will be listed with the listening port configured

-redis.conf, that may be different than the forwarded port in case
+keydb.conf, that may be different from the forwarded port in case

 the port is remapped.

-In order to fix both issues, it is possible, since KeyDB 3.2.2, to force a slave to announce an arbitrary pair of IP and port to the master.
+In order to fix both issues, it is possible, to force a replica to announce an arbitrary pair of IP and port to the master.
 The two configurations directives to use are:

 And are documented in the example

 There are two KeyDB commands that provide a lot of information on the current